odf-community/ASADT3/README.md

 > If changing your operating system is not an option, We suggest you consider use <br>
 > of [KaliOS's Docker](https://hub.docker.com/search?q=kalilinux&operating_system=linux%2Cwindows&architecture=arm%2Carm64%2Camd64) Lightweight Images. <br> <br>
 > Required APT Packages (As Of Version 1.0.0): <br>
-> apt, python3, python3-pip, nmap, dnsmap, dmitry, assetfinder, nikto
+> apt, python3, python3-pip, nmap

 ## Usage